Monkey on bike snatches toddler off bench, drags child away in viral video

 The monkey was apparently part of an entertainment group, which is why music is audible in the background of the clip.

-The toddler was shaken up by the incident by suffered only a few scratches.
+The toddler was shaken up by the incident but suffered only a few scratches.

 Monkey on bike snatches toddler off bench, drags child away in viral video